mattknowles314/mattknowles314/README.md

 ## Who am I?

-* I am a statistician from Birmingham in the UK
+* I am a statistician from Birmingham in the UK.

 ## What do I do?